H. J. Sterling: Thunder Bay area career

 Sterling relocated to Fort William, Ontario, circa 1916.
 He represented the Fort William Brokerage Company in joint meetings with the Fort William and Port Arthur Grain Exchange, the Fort William city council, and the local board of trade.
 In response to decisions made by the Board of Grain Commissioners for Canada which forbade the mixing of grades of grain, he sought to expand the local grain trade and educate the public about the grain sample market.
 He was elected president of the Fort William and Port Arthur Grain Exchange in October 1917, and pledged to assist the Food Controller's Office on a campaign for increased production and the movement for conservation of food during the war.
-He later became the secretary-treasurer of the Canadian Feed Manufacturing Company, which was a subsidiary of grain elevator operators Davidson and Smith and Canada's largest livestock feed manufacturer in 1919.
+He was elected to the Port Arthur city council in 1918, and later became the secretary-treasurer of the Canadian Feed Manufacturing Company, which was a subsidiary of grain elevator operators Davidson and Smith and Canada's largest livestock feed manufacturer in 1919.

-Sterling was elected to the Port Arthur city council in 1918, and served as president of the Thunder Bay Amateur Hockey Association (TBAHA) for the 1919–20 season.
-He oversaw post-war growth in the TBAHA, which operated a senior ice hockey league with three teams, a junior ice hockey league with three teams, and recreational leagues in both Fort William and Port Arthur.
+Assuming the presidency of the Thunder Bay Amateur Hockey Association (TBAHA) during the 1918–19 season, Sterling felt that more organization was needed, including standardized rules and player residency requirements.
+Prior to the 1919 annual meeting, he and secretary W. Harold Taylor revised the TBAHA constitution and by-laws to follow the framework of the Canadian Amateur Hockey Association (CAHA).
+The TBAHA then decided that Fort William and Port Arthur were considered one city, with respect to establishing player residency.
+Since ice rink sizes were now required to meet the CAHA standards, the TBAHA declined a team from Schreiber, due to the small dimensions of their home rink.
+Sterling was re-elected as president despite his intention to resign.
+He then appointed H. E. James as secretary, a colleague of his at the Grain Exchange.

+Sterling oversaw growth for the TBAHA during the 1919–20 season, which operated a senior ice hockey league with three teams, a junior ice hockey league with three teams, and recreational leagues in both Fort William and Port Arthur.
+The Prince of Wales Rink was constructed in Fort William, opening on December 26, 1919.
+It replaced the Fort William Rink which burned in 1912, and allowing the TBAHA to operate a junior league after a seven-season hiatus.
+When organizers of a senior team insisted on using a commercial name contrary to CAHA rules, the team was declined entry into the senior league, and a Fort William Commercial Hockey League was formed with teams sponsored by local businesses including the Grain Exchange.
+The Port Arthur News-Chronicle wrote that the 1919–20 season was the "most satisfactory" to date, due to following the CAHA constitution and by-laws, with respect to player eligibility.
+The TBAHA sought to organize senior and junior leagues of at least four teams, to provided better competition, and to include teams from Kenora.